iamMurithi/Scripts-for-Rosemary/docs/guides/prerequisites.md

 ### Mi Account Requirements
 1. **Sign up for Mi Account**: https://account.xiaomi.com/
 2. **Add device to account**: Go to `Settings` > `Mi Account` > Sign in
-3. **Wait period**: Some devices require 7-day wait after adding to account
+3. **Wait period**: Some accountts require 7-day wait after the device to allow bootloader unlock, some weeks even months!
-4. **Unlock application**: Apply for bootloader unlock at https://en.miui.com/unlock/
+4. **Unlock tool**: For Rosemary, you generally only need to donwload the latest Xiaomi unlock tool

 ## 📋 Pre-Flash Checklist

 Before starting the flashing process: